hakyimlab/TFPred-snakemake/README.md

 5. Run:
     `snakemake -s snakefile.smk --configfile config/pipeline.yaml --profile profiles/simple/ --stats reports/stats.json`

 ## Notebooks:
 These contain analysis codes for the pipeline.
 They are not part of the pipeline itself.
 You can use these to make diagnostic plots and summaries of the models.

+## Data:
+There are some data we do not directly provide in this repo and you will need to [download them here](...).
+These include:
+1. A reference genome fasta file

 ## To-do and Updates
 - [X] Remove the need for the  `info/data_db.txt` and `info/human_factor_full_QC.txt` file.
 The user should supply a csv file of the TF, context (tissue) and location of bed files.